jim-schwoebel/voicebook/chapter_8_server/readme.md

 ```
 kubectl run [imagename]
 ```

-### Robo 3T
-You can install Robo 3T directly from website: https://robomongo.org/download

-### Docker
-You can install Docker directly from website: https://docs.docker.com/docker-for-mac/install/

 ### Google cloud SDK
 You can install the Google Cloud SDK download and follow instructions on website: https://cloud.google.com/sdk/docs/quickstart-macos